kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 const request = await client.submit(signedTx);
 ```

-Use local call for gas estimation:
+To simulate a transaction for gas estimation:

 ```TS
 // We don't need to send signatures to check gas estimation;